 TREASURER: Kristin Garland Accounting Director, Texas Capital Partners, LLC, Durango.
 Kristin and her family moved back to Durango in 2016.
 After graduating from Fort Lewis College in 2005, Kristin and her husband moved to the Front Range.
 While away from Durango, Kristin held various accounting positions from staff auditor to VP of Accounting and Operations.
 The amazing community of Durango and La Plata county pulled Kristin and her family back eleven years later.
 Kristin brings her accounting expertise, passion for business, and love of Durango to the Alliance Board.
 While not crunching numbers, Kristin enjoys all things Durango from outdoor activities to enjoying the streets of downtown.
 Kristin has been an Alliance Board member since 2017.

-Melissa Youssef, Durango City Council.
+Melissa Youssef, Durango Mayor.
 Melissa and her family moved to Durango twenty years ago.
 She founded and served as CEO of a successful, Durango-based medical billing firm for the past fifteen years.
 She has served locally in multiple nonprofit leadership roles and on numerous boards of directors.
 Her thirty years of experience in business management, funding and finance, coupled with her MBA, have provided a solid platform for creative fundraising and achievable financial planning.
 Melissa’s mission through her years of service has always been to ensure that local citizens’ voices are heard, respected and represented.
 Married to Jim Youssef, MD, an orthopedic spine surgeon at Spine Colorado, they have three children that have attended Durango public schools.
 She is also a dedicated writer and researcher.
 In 2016 she launched her blog, “Your Front Row Seat,” covering a broad range of topics, including education, infrastructure, economy and outdoor recreation in order to draw attention to, and provide clarity on, some of the critical issues Durango faces.

 Clyde Church, La Plata Board of County Commissioners,